Conners Comprehensive Behaviour Rating Scale: Results analysis

+The higher a respondent's score, the higher their clinical likelihood of ADHD.

 Limitations

 The CBRS tool has limitations, according to the medical assessment publisher MHS Assessments, validity analyses are used to test the correctness of the CBRS Rating Scale.
 They also state that the mean accuracy rate of the CBRS is 78% from all three forms.
 There is also the fact that assessing a child's behaviour can be subjective.
 This subjectivity leads to psychologists being encouraged to pair the CBRS with other tests and scales.
-It is not a purely objective test however it can help better understand a child's behavioural, social and emotional stability.
+It is not a purely objective test.
+However, it can help better understand a child's behavioural, social and emotional stability.
 Further analysis is needed to help avoid a misdiagnosis, this can be done through pairing tests with attention span tests and an ADHD symptom checklist.
-The CBRS rating scale is not perfect but when used correctly by a medical professional it will help people understand a child's behaviour in more depth.
+The CBRS rating scale is not perfect, but when used correctly by a medical professional it will help people understand a child's behaviour in more depth.